NuGet/Home/designs/DotNetSignCommands.md

     dotnet nuget verify [OPTIONS] <package-path>...*

 OPTIONS:
-        --all-verifications*                    Specifies that all verifications possible should be performed on the package(s).
+        --all*                                  Specifies that all verifications possible should be performed on the package(s).
 By default, only signatures are verified.
         --certificate-fingerprint <fingerprint> Verify that the signer certificate matches with one of the specified SHA256 fingerprints.
 This option may be supplied multiple times to provide multiple fingerprints.
     -h, --help                                  Prints help information.
         --interactive*                          Allows command to stop and wait for user input or action.
+        --configfile                    The NuGet configuration file.
+If specified, only the settings from this file will be used.
+If not specified, the hierarchy of configuration files from the current directory will be used.
 ```

 Notable deviations from `nuget.exe` version:

 - `-Signatures` has been removed and is now default.
-Use `--all-verifications` to perform `-All`.
+Use `--all` to perform `-All`.
 - Multiple position arguments can be passed in to verify multiple packages, instead of only supporting globbing.
-- No `-ConfigFile` equivalent. `dotnet.exe` doesn't seem to do this at all.
 - No `-ForceEnglishOutput` equivalent. `dotnet.exe` doesn't seem to do this at all.
 - Use MSBuild verbosity levels for `--verbosity` instead of NuGet levels.
 - Use `--interactive` instead of `--non-interactive`, because that's how `dotnet.exe` does it.